 I imagine my not considering healthcare as a factor when moving abroad was/is common for most people in their 20s and 30s.
 But time marches on for us all.
 And although I’ve never needed – touch wood – any hospital care in the 23 years I’ve lived in Costa Rica, the odds are that’s likely to change at some point.
 It’s called getting old.

 Most expats in Costa Rica, or elsewhere in Central America, didn’t come when they were young.

 Most of them arrive quite a bit older than I was when I reached these shores.
 Which is why the healthcare question is so important.
 You see it time and time again on social media.

 It’s the most important question for many people coming to retire in a tropical destination.
 Sure, you can seek great weather, a lower cost of living, and a wonderful lifestyle.
 But if you need access to good healthcare and don’t have it, all that can go out the window fast.

-So we decided to list the best hospitals in Central America for anyone asking that “Where’s the best hospital near me?” question.
+So we decided to list the best hospitals in Central America.

 The Joint Commission is a U.S. non-profit that accredits healthcare providers.
 Their main site accredits hospitals and clinics in the United States and their Joint Commission International (JCI) site does the same thing around the world through WorldHospitalSearch.com.